shinsenter/php/src/webapps/zz-phpixie/README.md

 You can mount your application code from your host machine to the `/var/www/html` directory inside the container.

-Because the source code is mounted as a volume, any changes made on the host machine will be reflected inside the container.
+Because the source code is mounted as a volume, any changes made on the host machine are reflected inside the container.
-This setup allows you to run builds, tests, and other tasks within the container while keeping your code on the host.

 ## Using HTTPS